-To find out more about the nutrients to focus on during perimenopause and menopause to reduce symptoms and have a better menopause, join my next online workshop, for more info click here “Nutrition for a better Menopause”
+To find out more about the nutrients to focus on during perimenopause and menopause to reduce symptoms and have a better menopause, you can download and purchase my latest online workshop, for more info click here “Nutrition for a better Menopause”

 Remove triggers for symptoms

 Hot drinks can trigger hot flashes and night sweats as can caffeine and alcohol.
 Avoiding alcohol and reducing your intake of caffeine after 3pm can help you have a better night sleep with less disruption from night sweats.
 Caffeine is found in chocolate as well as in tea and coffee and green tea so it is worth bearing that in mind for foods to avoid later in the daytime.